True Grit (2010 film): Plot

 In 1878, 14-year-old Mattie Ross travels to Fort Smith, Arkansas, after her father is murdered by hired hand Tom Chaney.
-Sent to collect her father's body, Mattie learns that Chaney has likely fled with "Lucky" Ned Pepper and his gang into Indian Territory, where the local sheriff has no authority.
-She then inquires about hiring a deputy U.S. Marshal.
-The sheriff gives three recommendations, and Mattie chooses the "meanest" one, Rooster Cogburn, who initially rebuffs her offer, doubting both her grit and her wealth, but she raises the money by aggressive horse trading.
+Sent to collect her father's body, she learns that Chaney has likely fled with "Lucky" Ned Pepper and his gang into Indian Territory, where the local sheriff has no authority.
+She inquires about hiring a deputy U.S. Marshal.
+The sheriff gives three recommendations, and Mattie chooses the "meanest" one, Rooster Cogburn, who initially rebuffs her offer, doubting her grit and her wealth, but she raises the money by aggressive horse trading.

 Texas Ranger LaBoeuf arrives in town, pursuing Chaney for the murder of a state senator.
 LaBoeuf proposes joining Cogburn, but Mattie refuses his offer.
 She wishes Chaney to be hanged in Arkansas for her father's murder, not Texas.
 Mattie insists on traveling with Cogburn to bear witness to justice, but he departs without her, accompanying LaBoeuf to apprehend Chaney and split the reward.

 After catching up with the lawmen, Mattie is spanked for her "insolence" by LaBoeuf, until Cogburn draws his weapon on him.
 This, combined with their differing opinions of William Quantrill, prompts Cogburn to end his arrangement with LaBoeuf, who leaves to pursue Chaney on his own.
 At a rural dugout, Cogburn and Mattie find outlaws Quincy and Moon, who surrender after Cogburn shoots and injures Moon.
 Initially, the outlaws deny any knowledge of Ned Pepper or Chaney, but Cogburn, using Moon's worsening injury as leverage, convinces him to cooperate.
 Quincy, enraged, stabs Moon and is killed by Cogburn.
 A dying Moon reveals that Pepper's gang will arrive at the dugout that night for supplies.

 Cogburn and Mattie plan an ambush, but LaBoeuf arrives first and is confronted by the gang.
 Cogburn shoots two gang members and accidentally hits LaBoeuf, but Pepper escapes.
 Due to his substantial injuries, LaBoeuf rejoins Cogburn and Mattie.
-The next morning, the three set off again in pursuit of Chaney and the gang, whom Cogburn believes may be hiding out in the Winding Stair Mountains.
-Cogburn begins to drink heavily, and the animosity between LaBoeuf and him resumes.
+The next morning, the three set off again in pursuit of Chaney and the gang, who Cogburn believes may be hiding out in the Winding Stair Mountains.
 After days of searching, the three find no trace of Chaney or the Pepper gang.
 Drunk, Cogburn declares that the trail has gone cold and quits the pursuit.
 LaBoeuf leaves the posse, declaring that he will return to Texas.
-Mattie expresses regret to LaBoeuf that she hired the wrong man, and they reconcile, with both admitting they misjudged each other.
+Mattie expresses regret to LaBoeuf that she hired the wrong man, and they reconcile, admitting they misjudged each other.